 ABSTRACT

 The use of glue compositions to attach synthetic endoprostheses (meshes) to abdominal wall tissues in tension-free repair refers to a new and prospective branch of herniology.
-The aim of the investigation was to assess the capabilities of abdominal wall plasty with glue fixation of synthetic endoprostheses in experiment.

-Materials and Methods: We carried out an experimental controlled study on rabbits.
 The basic group (n=34) was operated using IPOM (intraperitoneal onlay mesh) technique with synthetic endoprostheses fixation by cyanoacrylate adhesive “Sulfacrylate”, with no sutures used.
 In the control group (n=69) there was performed IPOM plasty with mesh fixation using traditional methods — by suturing.
 The distribution of endoprosthesis types in the groups was comparable.
 The mаcroscopic changes were observed on day 14, 21, 28, 90 after the implantation.

 Results: The strength of mesh fixation to the abdominal wall in both groups was sufficient: 2.625 and 2.725 scores according to a modified Vanderbilt scale, p=0.936.
 The intensity of adhesive process was 2.125 and 3.823 scores, respectively, p=0.009.
 The colon was involved in adhesive process in 6.25% of cases in the main group, in the control group — in 33.3%, p=0.049.